nearform/web-ai-demo/MODELS.md

 1. **Gemma 4 if the runtime can run it.** It is the current good small open model and the reason the "can I run today's model" question is interesting.
-2. **No Gemma 3 or earlier.** Licence.
+2. **No Gemma 3 or earlier.** License.
 This one is not a preference, so it overrides "well, it fits" — a 270 MB Gemma 3 that runs beautifully on a phone still does not ship here.
 3. **Latest Qwen with a browser-sized variant.** Today that is **Qwen3.5**